-Nursing Major Units (31 Required)

-BIOL 5 Human Physiology 4

-BIOL 6 Introductory Microbiology 4

-NURS 3 Medical Surgical Nursing 3 5

-NURS 4A Medical-Surgical Nursing IV

-NURS 4B Leadership in Nursing 3

-NURS 21 Pediatric Nursing 3.5

-NURS 33 Psychiatric/Mental Health Nursing 4

-NURS 36 Pathophysiology: Understanding Disease

-TOTAL UNITS REQUIRED
+Nursing Major Units (31 Required) BIOL 5 Human Physiology4 BIOL 6 Introductory Microbiology4 NURS 3 Medical Surgical Nursing 3......
+5 NURS 4 NURS 21 NURS 33 NURS 36 Pathophysiology: Understanding Disease 4 TOTAL UNITS REQUIRED

 Fundamentals of Medical Surgical

 Fundamentals of Medical Surgical Nursing introduces the foundational concepts, knowledge and skills essential to the practice of professional nursing.
 This course provides an introduction for the first semester nursing student to concepts and practices as they relate to the noncritical young adult through geriatric adult in the medical surgical (and/or skilled care) environment.
 Through utilization of the nursing process, the student will begin to recognize alterations in physiological functioning and formulate age and acuity appropriate nursing interventions.
 Selected psychomotor skills associated with meeting the basic needs, medication administration, physical assessment, and sterile techniques will be studied and practiced.
 (L,M)